 - Describe the differences between somatic, visceral, and neurogenic pain. - Understand the different "pain scales" used for patients to describe the severity of their pain. - Describe the initial management of an opiate naïve patient who is in acute severe pain from a broken limb. - Describe the initial management of a patient with chronic, long- acting opiate use who presents with the onset of severe acute on chronic pain. - Understand opiate equivalent doses.
-Be able to convert different opiates from IV to oral based on these equivalents.
-Know how to adjust for cross-tolerance. - Know how to access the prescription monitoring program (PMP) database to make informed decisions about opioid therapy. - Apply the knowledge you gained by reviewing the objectives and reading the articles about pain management in the hospital setting to patient cases.
+Be able to convert different opiates from IV to oral based on these equivalents and adjust for cross-tolerance. - Know how to access the prescription monitoring program (PMP) database to make informed decisions about opioid therapy.